GroveJay/matrix-macOS-Messages-bridge/README.md

 6. Add the bridge registration to the homeserver, moving the `registration.yaml` if necessary.
 7. Create the user and database in the `postgres` instance you're using for other bridges and/or the homeserver.
 8. Copy the Application folder into your `/Applications` folder
-9. Copy the LaunchAgent plist to your `~/Library/LaunchAgents` folder
-10. Load the LaunchAgent with `launchctl`
+9. Load the LaunchAgent with `launchctl`
 ```bash
 launchctl load ~/Library/LaunchAgents/matrix-macOS-Messages-bridge.plist
 ```